gael37/Bootcamp-Project1-JungleFrogger-v2/README.md

 Necessary deliverables:

--A working game, built by you, hosted somewhere on the internet -A link to your hosted game in the URL section of your GitHub repo -git repository hosted on GitHub, with a link to your hosted game, and frequents commits dating back to the very beginning of the project
+-A working game, built by you, hosted somewhere on the internet -A link to your hosted game in the URL section of your GitHub repository -Git repository hosted on GitHub, with a link to your hosted game, and frequents commits dating back to the very beginning of the project
 -A “readme” file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.